Bathroom Upstairs

 Loevschall LED lights over the mirror and underneath the cabinets connected to a driver hidden on the shelf and wall lamp with Hue bulb, and Hue motion sensor easily mounted to face the door

-These components have been programmed as followed, using the Eve app (see screenshots below):
+These components have been programmed as followed:

 There is strictly speaking nothing “smart” about this, but a rather elegant lighting solution is a simple LED light that is installed on the hinges of closet doors, see picture below.
 The lights turn on/off when you open/close the doors.